-Age Progression of 50 plus years (Aging Gracefully hopefully, though with much less hair!!!)
+Age Progression of 50 plus years (Working hard to Age Gracefully hopefully, though with much less hair today!!!)

 Director of Faculty Diversity and Inclusion